wavemaker/docs/learn/app-development/deployment/building-with-maven.md

 ### Configuring CDN URL

 The CDN URL can be passed to the application by setting the property `app.cdnUrl` in one of the following ways:

 1. Environment/System property.
-For specific instructions on how to set environment/system property, see [Using Environment Properties](/learn/app-development/deployment/configuration-management/#using-environment-properties)
+For specific instructions on how to set environment/system property, see [Using Environment Properties](/learn/app-development/deployment/configuration-management/#using-environment-properties).
 2. Maven build parameter.

 **For example**

 ```shell
 mvn clean install -Pdeployment -Dapp.cdnUrl=https://mydomain.cloudfront.net/my_app>/1234/
 ```
-3. Profile property
+3. Profile property.

 The priority order for reading the CDN URL is also the same as above.

 ## Handling Build Failures

 - WaveMaker build may fail due to:
-  - Insufficient memory to Node Process
+  - Insufficient memory to Node Process.
-  - Compilation issues
+  - Compilation issues.
 - On build failure due to the out-of-memory error, the profile property called **`build.ui.node.args`** should be adjusted; this configures the build.
 Increase the **`max-old-space-size`** memory value where the default value is 1024 MB.
 The build should be triggered again after increasing the memory value.
 There are two ways to do this:

   1. Go to WaveMaker Studio -> **File Explorer** -> **profiles** -> open the file `<profilename.properties>`.